Online Services

 Libby App

-The Libby app simplifies borrowing and using ebooks and eaudiobooks in one place.
+The Libby app by Overdrive simplifies borrowing and using digital books, audiobooks, and magazines.

-Log in with the barcode number from your SALS* library card (no spaces).
+Log in with the barcode number from your library card (no spaces).
 Find app information, device-specific download directions and more on the Libby app or Overdrive Help page.
-See more about who can use the service and limitations on use on the SALS Overdrive FAQ page.

 Don’t have a library card yet?
 Find out how to get a temporary card online.

-Overdrive also offers ebooks and e-audiobooks for kids and teens.
+Overdrive also offers a selection of books and audiobooks for kids and teens.

 Rocket Languages